ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-06-aws-cloudformation.md

 * Don't hardcode names, passwords or usernames in template as this causes portability issues; use parameters and `!Ref`

 * When using the `Fn::GetAZs` use `0` or `1` or `3` to maximize portability

+* use drift detection to find changes made to resources outside of cFn

+* use CFN integration with secrets manager by generating a secret, use the secret when creating, the create a `SecretTargetAttachment` which will enable SecretsManager to rotate the password.

+* use resource import to add existing resources into existing/new stacks by creatin a template that describes the entire stack including a unique identifier for each target resource.
+Each resources must have a `DeletionPolicy`

+* Don't try to import the same resource into multiple stacks

 ### Troubleshooting